kommander/cinderjs/README.md

 To be able to debug JIT code, build v8 with the compiler flag "gdbjit=on".
 For detailed build instructions have a look at [the Google V8 build docs](https://developers.google.com/v8/build).

-To be able to link against libc++, build on OSX with:
+To be able to link against libc++ with clang, build on OSX with:
 ```
 export CXX="/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/clang++ -std=c++11 -stdlib=libc++"
 export CC=/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/clang